pingcap/docs-cn/error-codes.md

     During the execution of a non-transactional DML statement, if a batch fails, the statement is stopped.
 For more information, see [Non-transactional DML statements](/non-transactional-dml.md).

+* Error Number: 8147

+    When [`tidb_constraint_check_in_place_pessimistic`](/system-variables.md#tidb_constraint_check_in_place_pessimistic-new-in-v630) is set to `OFF`, to ensure the correctness of transactions, any errors in the SQL statement execution might cause TiDB to return this `8147` error and abort the current transaction.
+For specific causes of the error, refer to the error message.
+For more information, see [Constraints](/constraints.md#pessimistic-transactions).

 * Error Number: 8200

     The DDL syntax is not yet supported.